SIR-trading/SIR-gitbook/the-protocol/protocol-intro/README.md

 ### Minting / Burning

-<mark style="background-color:green;">Minting</mark> :magic\_wand:: A user deposits the collateral token of the pool an gets TEA, APE or MAAM depending on what he wants.
+<mark style="background-color:green;">Minting</mark> :magic\_wand:: A user deposits the collateral token of the pool and gets TEA, APE or MAAM depending on what he wants.

 <mark style="background-color:red;">Burning</mark> :fire:: A user burns TEA, APE or MAAM and instantly gets its value worth in collateral from the pool.